nshanian/RNA-seq/README.md

-## RNA-seq alignment and quanitation
+## RNA-seq alignment and quantitation

-This repository contain workflows and tools for performing alignment and quantitation of transcript abundances from RNA-seq data.
+This repository contains workflows and tools for performing alignment and quantitation of transcript abundances from RNA-seq data.

-They are written to run as batch shell scripts using SLURM on a high performance computing (HPC) cluser.
+They are written to run as batch shell scripts using SLURM on a high performance computing (HPC) cluster.

 In addition to **STAR** and **RSEM**, the workflows will require: